 What happens after the deadline?

-From 30th November 2025, the following changes will take effect:
+From 30th November 2025, the following changes are expected for macOS Ventura:

 Considerations for upgrading to a newer MacOS

-With macOS Ventura approaching end-of-life on 30th November 2025, and while it can be used, doing so poses risks, especially for businesses.
-We strongly recommend upgrading to a newer macOS version, such as Sonoma or the upcoming Tahoe, to maintain security, compatibility, and compliance.
-This can be done by checking for updates via System Settings > Software Update
+While Ventura can still be used for now, doing so beyond November 2025 poses significant risks, especially for businesses.
+We strongly recommend upgrading to a supported version like macOS Sonoma (14) or the newly released macOS Tahoe (26) to maintain security, compatibility and compliance.
+You can check for updates via System Settings > Software Update.

 However, there are a few things to consider before planning your upgrade: